glenjarvis/talk-yaml-json-xml-oh-my/README.md

 with a small talk to help kick it off.

-I've seen beginners get stuck with the terms JSON ("Pronounced /ˈdʒeɪ.sən/, as in 'Jason and The Argonauts'), YAML (pronounced yam-L), and XML.
+I've seen beginners get stuck with the terms JSON ("Pronounced /ˈdʒeɪ.sən/, as in 'Jason and The Argonauts'), YAML (pronounced /ˈjæməl/, rhymes with camel), and XML.
 Most have heard of XML, but didn't know what JSON nor YAML were.

 Having data formats like this is becoming more and more important as people have more systems that need to inter-connect and communicate.
 For example, some